-- 50% of people spend more than they can afford.
+- 50 percent of people spend more than they can afford.

-- 40% have to use a credit card to cover the cost of Christmas spending.
+- 40 percent have to use a credit card to cover the cost of Christmas spending.

-- For 33% of the people, it will take 6 months to pay off their Christmas spending.
+- For 33 percent of people, it will take six months to pay off their Christmas spending.

-- 20% of people will have trouble making mortgage or rent payment in January because of Christmas spending.
+- 20 percent of people will have trouble making mortgage or rent payments in January because of Christmas spending.

 - Children’s Mutual said that kids are given on average 10 gifts besides what their parents give them.

-- 40% of the toys given in December are broken by March.
+- 40 percent of the toys given in December are broken by March.